artecs-group/RVfpga-sim-addons/Computer_Fundamentals/RiscvArchitectureAssembly/README.md

            101d4:        00008067        jalr x0 x1 0
         ```

-Then, test in Ripes the following program, which combines C and RISC-V assembly languages, and that determines which of two vectors is farther from the origin.
-Note that this program performs the same functionality as the previous one, but in this case function ```guardar``` is implemented in assembly.
+Then, test in Ripes the following program, which combines C and RISC-V assembly languages.
+Note that this program is identical to the above one, but in this case function ```guardar``` is implemented in assembly.

 ```c
 # define N 5